Seasonal Worker Severance Pay Eligibility in Ontario

 However, just because you are entitle to severance pay does not mean it is calculate the same way as non-seasonal employees.
 Employers usually owe seasonal employees less severance pay in total than non-seasonal employees for reasons explain below.

-How Is Severance Pay Calculated for Seasonal Workers?
+Calculating Severance Pay for Seasonal Workers?

 Under the ESA, seasonal workers are consider employees for a define term and therefore not entitled to statutory termination pay.
 However, there are scenarios where this exception may not apply to seasonal employees depending entirely on their unique circumstances.